- Structural Geology, Tectonics and Geodynamics

 Swiss Palaeontological Society (SPG/SPS),

-This session is dedicated to the presentation and discussion of new results from all stratigraphic subdisciplines: lithostratigraphy, chronostratigraphy, chemostratigraphy, sequence stratigraphy, … As concerns biostratigraphic contributions, a coordinated program will be established with the paleontology session (please submit your abstract there in this case).
+This session is dedicated to the presentation and discussion of new results from all stratigraphic subdisciplines: lithostratigraphy, chronostratigraphy, chemostratigraphy, sequence stratigraphy, biostratigraphy, … The program will be coordinated with the paleontology session.

 Talks and posters on specific regional questions, broader scale correlations and reconstitutions, as well as on new methodological developments, are most welcome.

-This symposiumdeals with research and exploration of the sub-surface geology for the energy sector, and focusses on 3 topics: shale gas, carbon sequestration and deep geothermal energy.
+This symposium deals with research and exploration of the sub-surface geology for the energy sector, and focusses on 3 topics: deep geothermal energy, carbon sequestration and shale gas.